ConorMarco/BreckMinecraft/index.md

 First, make sure you have the **Java edition** of Minecaft installed, along with **Java 8**.

 Now, there are two ways to install the modpack.
-Either use the Twitch launcher, which is the "official" method but can be slow bloatware and doesn't work on Linux, or use MultiMC which is an open source alternative which runs faster but requires a little bit more effort to set up.
+Either use the Twitch launcher, which is the "official" method but can be slow bloatware and doesn't work on Linux, or use MultiMC, an open source alternative which runs faster but requires a little bit more effort to set up.

 ## Twitch